 Steven Molo is a founding partner of MoloLamken LLP.
 He represents corporations, boards, funds, investors, inventors and individuals in complex business litigation, white-collar criminal matters, and IP litigation.
 His client base is international.
-Steven began his career as a prosecutor in Chicago, and then practised with Winston & Strawn, where he was a senior litigator and a member of the firm's executive committee.
-He spent five years as a litigation partner with Wall Street firm Shearman & Sterling before founding MoloLamken in October 2009.
-He is also a solicitor on the Roll of Attorneys of the Law Society of England and Wales.
+After beginning his career as a prosecutor in Chicago, he was a senior litigator with Winston & Strawn, where he was also a member of the firm's executive committee.
+He was a litigation partner with Wall Street firm Shearman & Sterling for five years before founding MoloLamken in 2009.
+Steven is also a solicitor on the Roll of Attorneys of the Law Society of England and Wales and an Honorary Bencher of the Honourable Society of the Middle Temple.

 Robert Kry is a partner at MoloLamken LLP whose practice focuses on trial and appellate litigation.
-He represents clients before the US Supreme Court, the federal courts of appeals, and other federal and state courts.
-He has authored more than 40 Supreme Court briefs and has argued numerous matters in trial and appellate courts.
-His practice covers a broad array of subject matters, including sovereign immunity, arbitration, the enforcement of arbitral awards, constitutional law, business litigation, securities fraud, criminal law and intellectual property.
+He represents clients before all US courts and has authored more than 40 Supreme Court briefs.
+He has argued numerous matters in trial and appellate courts.
+His practice covers a broad array of subject matters, including arbitral award and judgment enforcement, sovereign immunity, constitutional law, business litigation, and securities fraud.
 Robert joined MoloLamken after several years in the Supreme Court and appeals practice of another prominent firm.
-Before that, he served as a law clerk to Justice Antonin Scalia of the US Supreme Court and to Judge Alex Kozinski of the US Court of Appeals for the Ninth Circuit.
+Before that, he served as a law clerk at the US Supreme Court and US Court of Appeals for the Ninth Circuit.

-Contributed by: Steven Molo, Robert Kry, Megan Cunniff Church and Walter Hawes, MoloLamken LLP criminal and regulatory matters.
+Contributed by: Steven Molo, Robert Kry, Megan Cunniff Church and Walter Hawes, MoloLamken criminal and regulatory matters.
 She conducts corporate internal investigations in the United States and abroad, and advises clients on crisis and risk management.
 As a former federal prosecutor, Megan has extensive experience in investigating, litigating and successfully resolving white-collar criminal and regulatory matters.
 Megan also served as a law clerk to the Honorable Joan Lefkow of the US District Court for the Northern District of Illinois and the Honorable William Bauer of the US Court of Appeals for the Seventh Circuit.

-Megan Cunniff Church is a partner at MoloLamken LLP and a highly accomplished trial lawyer who represents companies and individuals in high-stakes civil litigation and variety of federal and state forums, including the US Supreme Court, federal courts of appeals and a host of federal and state trial courts, including the Delaware Court of Chancery and New York's Commercial Division.
-Walter also represents clients in criminal and civil investigations brought by the Department of Justice, the Securities and Exchange Commission and other federal and state regulators.
-Prior to joining MoloLamken, he served as a law clerk to the Honorable Richard J Leon of the United States District Court for the District of Columbia and Chief Judge Timothy M Tymkovich of the United States Court of Appeals for the Tenth Circuit.
+Megan Cunniff Church is a partner at MoloLamken LLP and a highly accomplished trial lawyer who represents companies and individuals in high-stakes civil litigation and forums, and represents clients in criminal and civil investigations brought by the Department of Justice, the Securities and Exchange Commission and other federal and state regulators.
+Prior to joining MoloLamken, he served as a law clerk to the Honorable Richard J Leon of the US District Court for the District of Columbia and then-Chief Judge Timothy M Tymkovich of the US Court of Appeals for the Tenth Circuit.

-Walter Hawes is an associate at MoloLamken LLP, who focuses on representing clients in white-collar criminal matters, complex commercial disputes and appeals.
-He litigates in a
+Walter Hawes is an associate at MoloLamken LLP, who focuses on white-collar criminal matters. complex commercial disputes and appeals.
+He litigates in a variety of federal and state